-Hiring an attorney without the knowledge of these processes will allow mistakes to go unnoticed, and may result in a conviction without the proper evidence or basis to support it.
-The SFSTs and PBT are all part of one phase out of three concerning DUI detection, certainly there may be other issues along the way that warrant proper examination as well, if your attorney isn’t familiar with them, they’ll fall by the wayside.
+Hiring an attorney without the knowledge of these processes will allow mistakes to go unnoticed.
+It may result in a conviction without the proper evidence or basis to support it.
+The SFSTs and PBT are all part of one phase out of three concerning DUI detection.
+Certainly there are other issues along the way that warrant proper examination as well.
+If your attorney isn’t familiar with them, you go to jail.
+The attorney goes home.
+Bad result.

 6. Trying to Make the Officer Sound Like a Liar

 In central PA, no judge or juror likes it when an attorney calls a police officer a liar.
 Even if you know that the officer is a liar, you are not the judge.
 You are not the jury.
 They make the decision, not you.
 Some “DUI attorneys” love to yell at the cops.
 That might make you feel good, but it puts you in jail.
 That might fly in Philadelphia, but not in central PA.
 That doesn’t mean that we don’t paint the officer as mistaken.
 Illustrating to the judge or jury that the Officer may have been mistaken in this particular instance is a much higher percentage win.

 How that is done: